anramz29/lips_ws/catkin_ws/readme.md

 # catkin_ws

 This comprises the packages that are currently being used in the lips lab.
+Currently working on a search and approach algorythim.

+Also Note that these scripts are meant to be used with a launch driver.
+In this case im using the [interbotix nav stack](https://github.com/Interbotix/interbotix_ros_rovers/tree/main/interbotix_ros_xslocobots/interbotix_xslocobot_nav) or the [interbotix control package](https://github.com/Interbotix/interbotix_ros_rovers/tree/main/interbotix_ros_xslocobots/interbotix_xslocobot_control)

 ## Structure
 ```